Hyperbaric Oxygen Therapy as a Renewed Hope for Ischemic Craniomaxillofacial Diseases. | Canada Hyperbarics Skip to main content

 What They Found

-They found that hyperbaric oxygen therapy (HBOT) shows promise as an adjunctive treatment for ischemic craniomaxillofacial diseases, promoting angiogenesis, anti-inflammatory effects, bone regeneration, and antibacterial properties.
+They found that hyperbaric oxygen therapy (HBOT) shows promise as an adjunctive treatment for ischaemic craniomaxillofacial diseases, promoting angiogenesis, anti-inflammatory effects, bone regeneration, and antibacterial properties.
 HBOT was shown to stimulate healing processes in conditions like medication-related osteonecrosis of the jaw and osteoradionecrosis, accelerating recovery and reducing complications.

 What This Means for Canadian Patients

-Canadian patients suffering from ischemic craniomaxillofacial diseases, such as osteonecrosis of the jaw, may benefit from hyperbaric oxygen therapy as an adjunctive treatment.
+Canadian patients suffering from ischaemic craniomaxillofacial diseases, such as osteonecrosis of the jaw, may benefit from hyperbaric oxygen therapy as an adjunctive treatment.
 This therapy could potentially accelerate healing, reduce complications, and improve overall quality of life for those with challenging conditions related to insufficient blood supply in the craniomaxillofacial region.

 Canadian Relevance